 This tutorial showed you how to use the Fingerprint SDK to generate browser fingerprints in a Django application to prevent user abuse.
 You can find the complete source code for this tutorial on GitHub.

-The Fingerprint JS agent generates a visitor identifier using browser and device characteristics with over 99.5 percent accuracy.
+The Fingerprint JS agent generates a visitor identifier using browser and device characteristics with industry-leading accuracy.
 You can also combine it with the Fingerprint's HTTP Server API or Fingerprint Python Server API SDK to perform additional validity checks in the backend.

 The Fingerprint SDK's advanced matching techniques ensure reliable deduplication of identical device users.
 To get started, sign up for a free trial.